ProteinCalc Logo

 What is sarcopenia and how does protein help prevent it?

-Sarcopenia is the age-related loss of muscle mass and strength, starting as early as age 30 (at ~1% per year) and accelerating after 60.
-It increases fall risk, functional decline, and mortality.
-Adequate protein intake — combined with resistance exercise — is the most effective intervention to slow sarcopenia.
-Protein provides the amino acids needed for muscle protein synthesis, and resistance training provides the anabolic stimulus to direct those amino acids into muscle repair.
+Sarcopenia is the age-related loss of muscle mass and strength, starting as early as age 30 and accelerating after 60.
+Adequate protein intake combined with resistance exercise is one practical strategy to slow this process.
+Medical conditions, medications, pain, frailty, and fall risk can change the right exercise and nutrition plan.

 Why do older adults need more protein than younger adults?